stefanwalther/qliksense-extension-tutorial/tutorial/5000-Using-Bootstrap-CSS-in-Visualization-Extensions.md

 ![](images/5000/5000_Boostrap_Clash.png)

 ## Solution
 But there's an easy solution for this problem available.
-What we basically have to do is to "scope" Boostrap's style only to our extension and not to the rest of the document, so something like this
+What we basically have to do is to "scope" Bootstrap's style only to our extension and not to the rest of the document, so something like this

 ```html
 <!-- Bootstrap styles do not work -->